Frequently Asked Questions

 Will I lose important memories or become emotionally numb?

 EMDR doesn't erase memories, but it can change your relationship to them.
 After processing, memories often become less vivid or emotionally charged.
 Some clients worry about losing connection to important parts of their history, even painful ones.
 What typically happens is the memory transforms—the facts remain, but the distress diminishes.
 Rather than emotional numbness, most clients experience greater emotional range and flexibility.
 That said, some people do report temporary emotional "flatness" between sessions as the brain processes material, but this generally resolves as integration occurs.
+In intensives, integration doesn't happen on your own — it's built into the container through a dedicated integration session, a personalized care instructions guide, and coordination with your regular therapist where that relationship exists.

 -